tam92/top-project-tic-tac-toe/README.md

 ## Description

-This is a game of Tic-Tac-Toe that can be played in the browser.
+This is a two-player game of Tic-Tac-Toe that can be played in the browser.

-## Features

 ## Built with: